Silence

 Quotes to be Used

-The lines stated below can be used when describing the quiet and peaceful atmosphere of deserts where there is silence around the area.
+The lines stated below can be used when describing the quiet and peaceful atmosphere of deserts where there is silence all around.

 “Or in the wide desert where no life is found,